faasm/faasm/docs/api.md

 Most interactions with Faasm can be performed through the [CLI](cli.md), which itself uses the Faasm HTTP API.

 You should only need to interact with the HTTP API directly when performing benchmarking or integrating with another system.

-Note that the API currently has no authentication (as this is still a research project).
+Note that the API currently has no authentication.

 ## Endpoints

 The Faasm API is split into two parts which correspond to two endpoints: